-I purchased a 4 bedroom Victorian house in Maxton.
-Conveyancing solicitor represented me and Santander.
-I did a free Land Registry search last week and I saw a couple of entries: one for freehold, the second leasehold with the exact same address.
-If a house is not a freehold shouldn't I have been informed?
+I own a terraced Edwardian house in Maxton.
+Conveyancing solicitor represented me and HSBC Bank.
+I did a free Land Registry search last week and I saw a couple of entries: the first freehold, another for leasehold with the exact same property.
+I'd like to know for sure, how can I find out??

-You should assess the Freehold register you have again and check the Charges Register as there may be mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Maxton and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with buyers.
-You can also check the position with the conveyancing lawyer who conducted the conveyancing.
+You need to review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Maxton and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also question the position with the conveyancing lawyer who completed the work.

 I'm buying my first flat in Maxton with a mortgage from National Westminster Bank.
 The developers refused to move on the amount so I negotiated £7000 of extras instead.
 The estate agent advised me not inform my solicitor about this side-deal as it will impact my loan with National Westminster Bank.
 Do I keep my lawyer in the dark?.